Skip to content

 gcloud auth login

-# Configure Git to use gcloud as a credential helper
+# Configure Git to use the gcloud credential helper (2)!

 Working with Service Account Impersonation